 - The two chairs can alternate this task.

-- Complete and return the Session Chair Report.
+- Complete and return the Session Chair Report after the session but no later than the end of the day to the Speaker Ready Room (Room 322).
 Check off presentations as they are given.
 Also estimate the audience size.
-This information must be returned to the Publication Office (Room 11).

 - PLEASE!
 Do not let anyone walk away with the laser pointer!